Math & Statistics

 Required Credit Hours: 3

-*The Kansas Board of Regents is implementing a math pathways program in Fall 2025 which will affect math requirements for all students who matriculate after implementation.
+*The Kansas Board of Regents is implementing a math pathways program in Fall 2026 which will affect math requirements for all students who matriculate after implementation.

-Courses that satisfy the goal:
+Courses that satisfy the goal

 • ACCT 200: Fundamentals of Financial Accounting